 Compulsory core components:

-In addition, students choose ten credits of options from:
+In addition, students choose 10 credits of options from:

-Students may be allowed to take one or more of their optional units from the following modules in environmental economics offered by the Environment Department.
+Students may be allowed to take one unit in environmental economics offered by the Environment Department.
 Students wishing to do so must first ask their MSc Director and the Environment Department's MSc.
 Director for permission, which is not automatic.

 Carl Owen Moxley